stfc/cloud-docker-images/cloud-chatops/README.md

 #### Config
 The application configuration is stored in [config.yml](template_config.yml).
 This includes information such as username mapping, repositories to check and default values.<br>
+Slack Channel and Member IDs can be found in Slack by:<br>
+- Right-clicking the member / channel
+- View member / channel details
+- Near the bottom of the About tab there will be an ID with copy button

 The `config.yml` should look like the below:
 ```yaml
 ---